Contents

 leaning tower of pisa tilt

-When the bell tower in Piazza del Duomo was first designed, the clay soil in Pisa wasn't taken into consideration and the foundation could only be built 3 meters deep.
+When this bell tower in the Piazza del Duomo, or Square of Miracles was first designed, the clay soil in Pisa wasn't accounted for and the foundation could only be built 3 meters deep.
 During construction, the soil started to shift underneath the tower, sinking the tower into the soil.
-Because of poor knowledge about soil mechanics, the construction of the tower was halted many times and it took almost 2 centuries to complete the construction.
+Because of poor knowledge about soil mechanics, the construction of the tower was halted many times and it took almost 2 centuries to complete the building.

 • 1173 - The construction of the bell tower begins.

-• 1178 - Construction is paused because the tower starts to tilt due to its massive weight.
+• 1178 - Construction is paused because the tower starts to tilt due to its massive weight and the loose soil beneath.

-• 1272 - Giovanni de Simone resumes the construction the construction of the bell tower.
+• 1272 - Giovanni de Simone resumes the construction of the bell tower.

 • 1284 - Construction is once again halted because Pisa's defeat in the Battle of Meloria.